 “…..sat on the right hand of God”

-Mr Deedat’s quote from Mark 16:19 is itself taken from the Old Testament: “The LORD said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool” (Psalm 110:1).
-When Stephen, in disputing with the Jews, ended his discourse, he, “being full of the Holy Ghost, looked up stedfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God, and said, Behold, I see heaven opened, and the Son of Man standing on the right hand of God” (Acts 7:55-56).
-The reaction of the Jews was one of extreme hostility because they “cast him out of the city, and stoned him” (Acts 7:59).
+Mr Deedat’s quote from Mark 16:19 is itself founded on one from the Old Testament: “The LORD said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool’” (Psalm 110:1).
+When Stephen, disputing with the Jews, ended his discourse, “…being full of the Holy Ghost, looked up stedfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God, And said, Behold, I see the heavens opened, and the Son of Man standing on the right hand of God” (Acts 7:55-56).
+The reaction of the Jews was one of extreme hostility because they stoned him to death (Acts 7:59).
 They weren’t concerned that Stephen was implying that there are chairs in heaven, or anything else as foolish as Mr Deedat suggests; they knew that he was ascribing deity to Jesus Christ – and they were enraged.
-They had only recently crucified Jesus on the charge that Jesus was God, the sin of blasphemy (Matt 26:63-66); and now, here was Stephen, a follower of Jesus, saying Jesus was alive and in the place of supreme authority in heaven.
+They had only recently crucified Jesus on the charge that Jesus claimed he was God, the sin of blasphemy (Matt 26:63-66); and now, here was Stephen, a follower of Jesus, saying Jesus was alive and in the place of supreme authority in heaven.

 In this same passage, Ahmed Deedat accuses Christians of thinking of God as an “old Father Christmas”.
 Such a statement reveals that for all his self-professed knowledge of Christians and their Bible, he knows nothing at all about them.
 He is ignorant of what we believe and how we understand God.
 No Christian regards God as an old Father Christmas.
 But Mr Deedat doesn’t seem to mind misrepresenting Christians so that he can discredit them and make himself look good.
 This tactic isn’t new, and all enemies of the Gospel resort to it in various ways.
 Their strategy only shows the weakness of their own position, because if they had truth on their side, they would use that instead; and then they would have a legitimate argument to use against us.
 And this is a great tragedy because, by trying to disprove the truth of Christianity, they shut themselves out of heaven and salvation, and ensure an eternity of torment for themselves.
 Jesus said to the Pharisees, “I said therefore unto you, that ye shall die in your sins: for if ye believe not that I am he, ye shall die in your sins” (Jn 8:24).

 However, to his credit, Ahmed Deedat has read Western writers and frequently quotes from the Bible; consequently, he has had success in bewildering many of his opponents.
 This, of course, doesn’t mean he is right; it just means he is able to present a plausible view (though a distorted one) of what the Bible says, sufficient to bewilder those who aren’t familiar with it.
-And ignorant but well-meaning Christians who don’t know the Bible well because they can’t get hold of one; or who are illiterate and therefore couldn’t read it if they did have one; or even Muslims who are ignorant of what Christianity is and teaches but would like to know; are all at the mercy of Ahmed Deedat and others like him who speak loudly and confidently about that of which they know little or nothing.
-“Now as Jannes and Jambres withstood Moses, so do these also resist the truth: men of corrupt minds, reprobate concerning the faith.
-But they shall proceed no further: for their folly shall be manifest unto all men, as theirs also was” (2 Tim 3:8-9).
+And ignorant but well-meaning Christians who don’t know the Bible well because they can’t get hold of one; or who are illiterate and therefore couldn’t read it if they did have one; or even Muslims who are ignorant of what Christianity is and teaches but would like to know; are all at the mercy of Ahmed Deedat and others like him who speak loudly and confidently about that of which, in reality, they know little or nothing.

 Fudging the Test Results